nanopack/redundis/README.md

 # Limitations

 Currently only connecting to one sentinel is supported.
-It could be exteneded in the future to connect to a different sentinel incase of sentinel failure, but right now this is not needed.
+It could be extended in the future to connect to a different sentinel incase of sentinel failure, but right now this is not needed.